6 7 Pulgadas A Cm

 The Conversion Factor: Inches to Centimeters

-The key to converting inches to centimeters lies in the conversion factor: 1 inch is equal to 2.54 centimeters.
+The key to converting inches to centimeters lies in the conversion factor: 1 inch is equal to 2.In real terms, 54 centimeters.
 This is a fixed and universally accepted value.
-This means that for every inch, you have 2.54 centimeters.
+Basically, for every inch, you have 2.54 centimeters.

 Converting 6.7 Inches to Centimeters: The Calculation